 The Production Process

-Making a Shofar is a long and complex process, involving knowledge, skill and experience.
+Shofar production process is a long and complex process, where knowledge, skill and experience occupy a central place.
 Here, at Kol Shofar, each horn undergoes 14 different stages, in order to get at the end of the process, the finest and highest quality Shofar, with a clear sound, excellent finish, and without unpleasant odors that most Shofars have.

 The production stages each horn goes through: